 Master in Finance

 “The RIT Office of Graduate Education has been a source of consistent support for my research and my doctoral program.

 Kevin C. Cooke

 “My RIT experience would have been incomplete had it not been for the RIT Office of Graduate Education.

-PhD Candidate, Imaging Science
+Alumni, PhD in Imaging Science

 Eyegaze Researcher and Developer, LC Technologies

 “This kind of positive environment is very useful to graduate students who often might not really know who they can approach in case of trouble.